Theoretical and numerical analysis for a hybrid tumor model with diffusion depending on vasculature: A FE numerical scheme

 We show in Figure $\ref{min_max}$ the minimum and maximum value of $T_h^{k+1}$ in the first $10$ time steps using IMEX and completely explicit scheme:

-We observe that lower and upper bounds are not satisfied for the completely explicit scheme while for IMEX scheme we get the results proved in Lemmas $\ref{positivo_space}$ and $\ref{cota_superior_space}$.
+We observe that lower and upper bounds are not satisfied for the completely explicit scheme while for IMEX scheme we get the pointwise estimates proved in Lemmas $\ref{positivo_space}$ and $\ref{cota_superior_space}$.
 Moreover, taking the mesh size $h$ smaller, the completely explicit scheme has a similar behaviour.
-Hence, we can conclude that the time approximation does not satisfy the maximum principle. \\
+Hence, we can conclude that the explicit time approximation does not satisfy the maximum principle. \\